brunosmarques/platform-engineer-challenge-BSM/OPERATOR.md

 Result should be similar to:

 ```
-* minikube v1.34.0 on Microsoft Windows 11 Pro 10.0.22631.4460 Build 22631.4460
+😄  minikube v1.34.0 on Microsoft Windows 11 Pro 10.0.22631.4460 Build 22631.4460
-* Automatically selected the docker driver
+✨  Using the podman (experimental) driver based on user configuration
-* Using Docker Desktop driver with root privileges
+📌  Using Podman driver with root privileges
-* Starting "minikube" primary control-plane node in "minikube" cluster
+👍  Starting "minikube" primary control-plane node in "minikube" cluster
-* Pulling base image v0.0.45 ...
+🚜  Pulling base image v0.0.45 ...
-* Downloading Kubernetes v1.31.0 preload ...
-    > preloaded-images-k8s-v18-v1...:  326.69 MiB / 326.69 MiB  100.00% 30.75 M
-    > gcr.io/k8s-minikube/kicbase...:  487.90 MiB / 487.90 MiB  100.00% 38.43 M
+E1123 21:40:48.538300   20780 cache.go:189] Error downloading kic artifacts:  not yet implemented, see issue #8426
-* Creating docker container (CPUs=2, Memory=3900MB) ...
+🔥  Creating podman container (CPUs=2, Memory=3900MB) ...
-!
-Failing to connect to https://registry.k8s.io/ from inside the minikube container
+❗  Failing to connect to https://registry.k8s.io/ from inside the minikube container
-* To pull new external images, you may need to configure a proxy: https://minikube.sigs.k8s.io/docs/reference/networking/proxy/
+💡  To pull new external images, you may need to configure a proxy: https://minikube.sigs.k8s.io/docs/reference/networking/proxy/
-* Preparing Kubernetes v1.31.0 on Docker 27.2.0 ...
+🐳  Preparing Kubernetes v1.31.0 on Docker 27.2.0 ...E1123 21:41:07.748623   20780 start.go:132] Unable to get host IP: RoutableHostIPFromInside is currently only implemented for linux

-  - Generating certificates and keys ...
+    ▪ Generating certificates and keys ...
-  - Booting up control plane ...
+    ▪ Booting up control plane ...
-  - Configuring RBAC rules ...
+    ▪ Configuring RBAC rules ...
-* Configuring bridge CNI (Container Networking Interface) ...
+🔗  Configuring bridge CNI (Container Networking Interface) ...
-* Verifying Kubernetes components...
+🔎  Verifying Kubernetes components...
-  - Using image gcr.io/k8s-minikube/storage-provisioner:v5
+    ▪ Using image gcr.io/k8s-minikube/storage-provisioner:v5
-* Enabled addons: storage-provisioner, default-storageclass
+🌟  Enabled addons: storage-provisioner, default-storageclass
+💡  kubectl not found.
+If you need it, try: 'minikube kubectl -- get pods -A'
-* Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
+🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
 ```

-This cluster is now configured to our `kubectl` profile, so we're now able to execute Kubernetes commands directly to the cluster API.
+In the installation process Minikube has also added `kubectl` to our session path.
+This means that the cluster we just created is accessible via `kubectl` and we can send commands directly to the cluster API in this session.
 To verify that's the case, we can run any of these commands:

 * `kubectl get nodes -o wide` shows all the nodes of the cluster with a few details
 * `kubectl get pods -A` shows all pods running in all namespaces, including sytem pods
 * `kubectl run pause --image=registry.k8s.io/pause:latest` creates a pod in default namespace running a custom image named 'pause'

+If we are in a different session, we can use the Minikube built-in `kubectl` instead of the host OS.
+To do that, we simply run `minikube kubectl -- <KUBECTL ARGUMENTS>`.
+For the examples above, it will be:

+* `minikube kubectl -- get nodes -o wide`
+* `minikube kubectl -- get pods -A`
+* `minikube kubectl -- run pause --image=registry.k8s.io/pause:latest`

 If you're able to run kubectl commands on your minikube cluster, your kubernetes cluster was succesfully created and it's operational.
 Congratulations!

+#### Minikube Dashboard

+For a visual overview of the cluster and the workloads, we can run `minikube dashboard`.
+This will download and run a couple of docker images and expose an endpoint of the cluster via local proxy.
+After that, we can navigate access the cluster configuration in a more visual way using any modern web browser.

+< dashboard.png >

 ## Troubleshooting

-Minikube application is well adaptative solution, that covers many different OS, container and VMs backends, so it's normal that we face a few problems.
+Minikube application covers many different OS, container and VMs backends, so it's normal that we face a few problems.
 Here's a few common issues people have when setting up Minikube:

 ### Minikube cannot start